 Rationalisation of the insurance landscape is well underway in the life space in the UK, and attentions are now being turned to similar European consolidation of back-books.
 This presentation will cover the drivers of recent M&A transactions, and how to deliver shareholder value through best in class capita, investment and operational management.

-Speakers: Michael Eakins, Reassure and Ian Carey, KPMG
+Speakers: Ian Carey, KPMG

 A2: E-cigarettes and the impact on insurance

 Smoking cessation has been a significant driver of high mortality improvements over the last 20 years.
 Now there is a rapid rise in awareness and use of e-cigarettes, in particular for younger ages due to wider access and use of newer marketing channels.
 Increasing concern that use of e-cigarettes could act as a gateway to future smoking.